-Customers doing new installations and not sharing existing RACF databases should review the information in 6.3.1, "General RACF User ID Information" on page 20 of this step and then skip to 6.5, "Task 3.
-Prepare to Update RACF with Existing CP Directory Data" on page 25.
+Customers doing new non-SSI installations and not sharing existing RACF databases should review the information in 6.3.1, "General RACF User ID Information" of this step and then skip to 6.5, "Task 3.
+Prepare to Update RACF with Existing CP Directory Data" on page 28.